-Chevrolet Bolt EV Heading To LA For Its Ride-Sharing Debut With Maven
+Chevrolet Bolt EV Heading To LA For Its Ride-Hailing Debut With Maven

-The company is going to add 100 of the Bolt EVs to its existing fleet of share cabs.
-General Motors have already invested heavily in Maven, which is an in-house brand offering car sharing in 17 cities in the U.S. and Canada.
+The company is going to add 100 Bolt EVs to its existing fleet of share cabs.
+General Motors has already invested heavily in Maven, which is an in-house brand offering car sharing in 17 cities in the United States and Canada.

 For the unfamiliar, Maven is a vehicle sharing program from General Motors, which basically provides car sharing in three distinct ways.
 The first method includes an app which can be used to rent a car by the hour.
 The second service is only applicable for urban apartment dwellers, whereas the third and final type is peer-to-peer car sharing which the company has dubbed Express Drive.